-The thermal transmittance (U-Value) for the ETFE aluminum profile was calculated to be 5.90 W/m2K, 1.9 W/m2K for the three-layered ETFE cushion, and 2.1 W/m2K for the combined system3.
-These values were calculated by the manufacturer using set temperature parameters of 20°C for interior and -10°C for exterior3.
-Condensation is expected along the EPDM edge gasket and along the aluminum base.
-Realistically we expect a higher volume of condensation as Calgary temperatures can reach -32°C4 during winter.
-This moisture is intended to drain via condensation gutter underneath the aluminum profile and expel from the system via drain pipes.
+The thermal transmittance (U-Value) for the ETFE aluminum profile was calculated to be 5.90 W/m2K, 1.9 W/m2K for the three layered ETFE cushion and 2.1 W/m2K for the combined system.3 These values were calculated by the manufacturer using set temperature parameters of 20°C for the interior and -10°C for the exterior.3 Condensation is expected along the EPDM edge gasket and along the aluminum base.
+Realistically, a higher volume of condensation is expected, as Calgary temperatures can reach -32°C4 during winter.
+This moisture is intended to drain via a condensation gutter underneath the aluminum profile, and to expel from the system via drainpipes.